monto-editor/broker/README.md

    $ cabal build
    ```

-3. Start the broker with `./start.sh`
+3. Start the broker with `bash start.sh`